Top 10 guidelines for posting questions to the LAMMPS mailing list

 - If you have a problem building LAMMPS or it doesn't recognize a

-command that is part of a package, then read this
+command that is part of a package, then read the Build

-If you don't understand the instructions there because you are
+understand the instructions there because you are inexperienced with

 - If you don't know what line in your input script is causing LAMMPS to